Interactive Brokers Review 2026: The Pro Broker's Moat

 Open an IBKR account if you are:

 - A margin user.
 Period.
-The rate differential versus Schwab or Fidelity is thousands of dollars per year on any meaningful borrowed balance.
+The rate differential versus Schwab or Fidelity is thousands of dollars per year on any meaningful borrowed balance, and the math compounds.

 - An international investor who wants direct exchange access, not ADR wrappers.
-Nobody else gives retail investors direct access to 170 markets.
+Nobody else gives retail investors clean access to 170 markets from a single login.

-- Sitting on a large cash balance and want competitive interest.
-3.14% beats what most brokers pay, and the $5.25M FDIC coverage is unmatched.
+- Sitting on a six-figure cash balance and want competitive interest.
+3.14% beats every default sweep in the country, and the $5.25M FDIC coverage is unmatched.
+The cash drag math earlier in this review is worth running before assuming your current broker is fine.

 Look elsewhere if you are: